Plant care

 Light

-Boston fern prefers the middle of the household lighting range — bright enough to read by all day, but never in the direct path of midday sun.
+Boston fern wants the spot a few feet back from a sunny window — bright enough to read a paperback at noon, but the sun never falls directly on the leaves.
 Medium to bright indirect light.
 Direct sun scorches the fronds; deep shade thins the plant out.
-A useful test: hold your hand a few centimetres above the leaves at noon.
-A faint hand shadow means good light; a sharp dark shadow means direct sun and likely too much for this species.
+A faint hand shadow at midday is the right amount; a sharp dark shadow means it's getting direct sun and probably too much.

 Watering

 Water boston fern when the top 1 cm of soil is just dry, every 3-5 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Keep evenly moist with rainwater or filtered water — Boston ferns are sensitive to chlorine and minerals.

 Soil and pot